 Whether you see a physical therapist or perform rehab at home, interventions help manage scar tissue as you heal and regain strength and flexibility.
 Your rehabilitation program will focus on your supporting muscles and tendons as your scar forms and prevention of further injury.

 Intermittently rest your foot regularly to avoid overexertion during daily activity.
 Many physical therapists provide ice or heat treatments to reduce swelling and speed healing to your scar tissue.
 This is done throughout your rehabilitation.

 You may also be instructed to prop your foot at home and apply ice or heat to aid in the healing process.
 In between sessions, you might be instructed to keep your foot wrapped with an elastic bandage to help flatten your scar and reduce swelling.

 Perform Scar Massage

 Massage your foot at the injury site for five to 10 minutes per day.
-According to Marjorie Brook, a New York-based licensed massage therapist, massage increases circulation to scar tissue, helping rebuild and distribute collagen fibers decreasing scarring and speeding the healing process.
+According to Marjorie Brook, a New York-based licensed massage therapist, scar massage increases circulation to scar tissue, helping rebuild and distribute collagen fibers, decreasing scarring and speeding the healing process.

-Stretch your ankles and foot arch two to three times daily to increase flexibility.
+Stretch your ankle, foot and toes two to three times daily to increase flexibility.
 As scar tissue forms, your foot's natural movement is inhibited as your muscles become stiff.
 This is a normal part of the healing process.
-Stretching your foot muscles will warm the affected area and prevent stiffening from occurring.
+Stretching your foot muscles will warm the affected area and help prevent stiffening from occurring.